kihuynh/bobaboba/README.md

 # Boba Boba

 #### Epicodus Ruby Capstone
----

 ## Description
+Lost?
 Craving a delicious drink?
 A drink that has tapioca pearls in it?
 Don't know where to get it?
 Look no further!
+Boba boba is a bubble tea searcher of your boba dreams.
+Simply login, or signup if you haven't.
+Add your location, and Boba boba will give you choices!
 It will Boba Boba to your heart.
 ## User Stories
 * User will be greeted to a sign-in/sign-up page